borisbelmar/deerwatcher/README.md

 Powerful and simple tool for develop with local packages.
 DeerWatcher will watch your local packages and run your command when any changes are detected, restarting the process, like nodemon does.

+> **Warning**: This project is under development and is not yet ready for production.
+This documentation is also WIP and may not be up to date with the current state of the project and may change in the future.

 ## Installation

 ```bash